saber-nyan/board-cli/README.md

 $ su -c 'rm -fr /*'
 ```

+## Documentation?
+Just run `gradle aggregateJavadocs` and you will get Javadocs in `build/docs/javadoc`!

 ## What was used?
 Dependency | Version | License
 ---------- | ------- | -------